Tekno (musician): Background and early life

-Kelechi is from Ivo Local Government Area, Ebonyi State,Nigeria.
+Kelechi is from Ivo Local Government Area, Ebonyi State, southeastern Nigeria.
 He was born in Bauchi State into a family of six — five boys and one girl.
-He was raised in several parts of the country including Nassarawa, Kaduna and Abuja due to the fact that his father was a member of the Nigerian Army.
+He was raised in several parts of the country including Nasarawa State, Kaduna (the capital city of Kaduna State) and Abuja (the federal capital territory of Nigeria) due to the fact that his father was a member of the Nigerian Army.
 At the age of 8, Tekno Miles was enrolled in a music school where he learned and mastered the rudiments of playing the piano and guitar.
 He is the elder brother to another Nigerian musical act, Spotless.

 Musical career

 Tekno Miles was first signed under K-Money Entertainment.
 His breakout single titled "Holiday", was released under the imprint.
 With featured vocals from Davido, "Holiday" was positively accepted and gained massive airplay.

 In 2012, Tekno Miles was spotted by renowned Nigerian comedian Julius Agwu at an event in Abuja, after Tekno Miles received a standing ovation following the performance of a song titled "Onye Ne Kwu", his remix of Ice Prince's "Oleku".
 It was at the same event he met Iyanya and Ubi Franklin, the manager of Made Men Music Group and they became friends.
 Ubi and Iyanya eventually encouraged Tekno Miles to move to Lagos to further his music career.